reachanavi/FloodResponseTasks/README.md

 # FloodResponseTasks
-Completed SEES tasks in the repository include: a simple Vue component and a leaflet map application
+Anavi Nayak
+SEES Flood Response Assignments
+Completed the 5 Flood Response tasks involving VueJS, and mapping with Leaflet and ArcGIS.